Could Your ‘Winter Blues’ Actually Be Depression?

 Ever wondered why your mood drops like the temperature during winter?
 It might be more than just a case of winter blues…

 You could be suffering from Seasonal Affective Disorder (SAD), a condition where individuals experience episodes of major depression.
 These episodes tend to recur at specific times of the year, manifesting in either the form of major depression or bipolar disorders.
 “SAD is so much more than just a feeling of seasonal sadness.
-It is a depression that presents with significant symptoms that are severe and persistent and recurrent, and prevent a person from performing basic functions during the season in which they are affected,” says Dr Theona Ballyram, specialist psychiatrist at the Akeso Clinic in Parktown.
+It is a depression that presents with significant symptoms that are severe and persistent and recurrent, and prevent a person from performing basic functions during the season in which they are affected,” said Dr Theona Ballyram, specialist psychiatrist at the Akeso Clinic.

 The condition is characterised by feelings of depression, lethargy, anxiety, hopelessness, social withdrawal, changes in appetite, sleep patterns and inability to concentrate.